spinecone/build-a-bot-workshop/write_unit_tests.md

 We can safely make changes and additions to our bot through the magic of ✨unit tests✨!

 Unit tests check that every small part of a program works the way a programmer expects it to.
-For example, if you were programming a vending machine, you might write a unit test that checks that the machine gives you chips that cost a dollar if you put a dollar into the machine, but won't give you the chips if you only put in 50 cents.
+For example, if you were programming a vending machine, you might write a unit test that checks that the machine gives you chips that cost a dollar if you put a dollar into the machine, and another test that it won't give you the chips if you only put in 50 cents.

 There are 3 unit tests that are included in the hello-world-bot template.
 The tests check that:
 1. The bot will tweet sentences that are less than 140 characters.